 Because of many things, Eden is a great place for families with children to consider.
 First of all, many other families with children live here, making Eden a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Eden has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Eden’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The citizens of Eden are very well educated compared to the average community in the nation: 35.06% of adults in Eden have a bachelor's degree or even advanced degree.
+The education level of Eden citizens is very high relative to the national average among all cities (21.84%): 35.06% of adults in Eden have a bachelor's degree or even advanced degree.

 The per capita income in Eden in 2022 was $44,006, which is wealthy relative to Utah, and upper middle income relative to the rest of the US.
 This equates to an annual income of $176,024 for a family of four.